PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:21:22
+Last updated: 2024-04-02 15:22:25
-Random Quote: We are wiser than we know. - Ralph Waldo Emerson
+Random Quote: Imagination is more important than knowledge.
+For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create. - Albert Einstein